vlod/crypto/README.md

     # Bob sets up a crypto object with his private-public key combo
     crypto = Crypto.new File.read("/tmp/bob.pem")

-    # and reads the public key of Alice (apparent sender),
+    # and reads the public key of Alice (apparent sender)
     # so we can make sure it really came from her
     alice_public_key = File.read "/tmp/alice.pub"

+    # it definitely came from alice, ok decrypt the message
     decrypted_text = crypto.decrypt alice_public_key, encrypted_results
     puts decrypted_text